 After graded races are listed stakes, which are notable because they are not of the quality of a graded event, but they are above a normal stakes race.
 A normal stakes race is the day-to-day feature race, best race at a good race track on many days, or a notable occasion on a big weekend at a smaller venue.

 Though they are rarely seen, steeplechase races are events that include hurdles the horses must jump over several times during the course of an event.

 They are almost always run on grass and frequently over great distances, sometimes two or three miles.
 Jumpers usually do not run in flat races, and rarely do thoroughbreds shift from a race without hurdles to one with them.

 These are some of the things that make horse racing unique.
 Terminology and language initially can be intimidating, but once you learn them they become second nature.

-To learn more about horse racing betting or sports betting in general, check out our betting 101 section as well as our how-to guides.
+To learn more about horse betting, check out our horse betting 101 article as well as our guide to horse racing odds.
 Keep in mind, the more you understand, the better your shot at winning.